ahushv3432/Flanking-Zone-Field-of-Battle-FZFOB-Chess/rules/README.md

 - **Knights**: Can move freely between the FOB and Flanking Zone using standard L-shaped moves.
 - **Other Pieces**: Must remain within the FOB at all times.
-- **Pawns**: Cannot move into the Flanking Zone; promotions occur within the FOB.
+- **Pawns**: Cannot move into the Flanking Zone (unless they promote to a knight?!); promotions occur within the FOB.

 ---

 ## 🏁 Game Rules

 - **Check, Checkmate, and Stalemate**: Follow classical rules within the FOB.
+(Any adjacent Flanking Zone squares need not be controlled, as the king cannot leave the FOB.)
 - **Castling**: Permitted only within the FOB; king and rook cannot pass through or land on Flanking Zone squares.
 - **Draw Conditions**: Same as classical chess, including the 50-move rule and threefold repetition.
+(To Be Researched: Certain rare knight configurations may achieve forced mate in FZFOB due to restricted king movement.)

 For detailed explanations of standard chess rules, refer to:
 - [Chess.com: How to Play Chess](https://www.chess.com/learn-how-to-play-chess)